NoStackApp/ns-cli/README.md

 2. create a new moderator and stack `nostack quickstarter -e <moderatorEmail> -w <password> -l <licenceId>  -u <moderatorName> -s <stackName>`
 3. spin up stack (call from the same directory as step 1): `nostack spinstack -u <moderatorName> -t dir/to/appFlow/<appFlow> -s <stackName> -e <emailFor Moderator>`
 4. generate code (call from the same directory as step 1): `nostack makecode -a <appName>`

+[IMPORTANT NOTE: you must currently run these from the parent directory of the app that you want to generate!]

 The first step, `newapp` takes by far the most time to execute.
 Not only does it call create-react-app, but it installs every dependency, which can take 10 minutes.
 Therefore, it pays to perform `newapp` one time to create an `appBase`.
 Once you have an